Skip to main content

 Christian Apologetics

-Learn the central issues in apologetics and discover different methodologies in defense of the faith.
+Learn the defense of the faith with specific attention to the central issues in apologetics.
 Classical issues in apologetics are addressed: the existence of God, the problem of pain, evidences of the resurrection and more.

 1 Credit Course